 Publication date: November 15, 2005

 Wow.
 I know people who have raved about Joan Didion’s talent, but I had never read anything written by her.
 When I saw Play It as It Lays at the library I knew it was time to see what all the fuss was about.
 To put it in book terms: Play It As It Lays is the child born from Jacqueline Susanne’s 1960s Valley of the Dolls and the parent to Brett Easton Ellis’s 1980s Less Than Zero.
-If you’re not familiar with those books then what I mean is: it’s a depressing encapsulation of Hollywood and the desiccated lives of the people who live there and work in the world of film.
+If you’re not familiar with those books then what I mean is: it’s a depressing mash-up of Hollywood and the desiccated lives of the people who live there and work in the world of film.
 Didion’s prose is as detached and enervating as the people who move through this slender novel.
 Powerful reading.

 Published by Ig Publishing